JoBrigden/feedreader/README.md

 ## instructions

-[Clone](https://github.com/JoBrigden/feedreader) this repository and open index.html file to view the testing site in your browser.
+[Clone](https://github.com/JoBrigden/feedreader) this repository and open index.html file to view the testing site in your browser, or visit https://jobrigden.github.io/feedreader/ to access the site immediately.

 ## Tests that were implemented